LetiziaDePietri/Bio-Inspired-Artificial-Intelligence-Project/README.md

 # Bio-Inspired-Artificial-Intelligence-Project
-Project developed for the Bio-Inspired Artificial Intelligence course held by Professor Giovanni Iacca, University of Trento, AY 2024/2025
+Project developed for the Bio-Inspired Artificial Intelligence course held by Professor Giovanni Iacca, University of Trento, AY 2024/2025.

+*data_retrieval.ipynb*: data retrieval from GEO and dataset building